 1. Salt

-Salt retains water in our body, resulting in puffy skin and eyes.
-We are not saying that you must cut down its consumption completely.
-Instead, your daily salt intake must be limited to 2300mg daily for an adult.
+Excess salt retains water in the body, potentially resulting in puffy skin and eyes.
+We are not saying that you must cut down on your salt consumption completely.
+Instead, your daily salt intake should be limited to 1500-2300mg for an adult.

-Moreover, one must keep around 2 hours between dinner time and bedtime.
-This way, you can avoid bloated and puffy skin the next morning.
+Moreover, one must keep around two hours between dinner and bedtime.
+This will prevent bloated and puffy skin the next morning.

 2. Oils and saturated fats

 When we talk about fats, we must specifically be concerned about the consumption of saturated fats.
-These fats are extremely harmful to our skin and make it dead, dull, and lifeless in no time.
+Excessive consumption of these fats can harm our skin, making it dull and lifeless.
 So, to ensure healthy and glowing skin, you must avoid consuming these fats.

 Additionally, it would help if you said “no” to deep-fried food options with tons of saturated fats and oils.
-Deep frying destroys the essential nutrients of the food item and further generates excessive trans fats that are harmful to our skin and body.
+Deep frying can destroy essential nutrients and generate trans fats that are harmful to our skin and body.

 3. Caffeine